SurenBono/DUCO_esp8266_Oled_Monitor/README.md

 Thanks to revox .. https://github.com/revoxhere/duino-coin

-1. esp8266/32 miner with identification
+1. esp8266/32 16khs miner with id
-2. esp + Oled miner + monitor ( but slower)
+2. esp miner + Oled monitor ( but slower 8khs)

 ..this is just learning spot do not contribute to global warming & greed..or get scammed

-Alert list:
-1. VERUS is scam

 ![Alt text](espOled.jpg)
 ![Alt text](miners.jpg)